JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch03/04/note.md

 #### Concept) The ID3 Algorithm
 - Input Parameters)
   1. $Examples$ : the training examples.
-  2. $Target \underbar{ } attribute$ : the attribute whose value is to be predicted by the tree.
+  2. $Target \space attribute$ : the attribute whose value is to be predicted by the tree.
   3. $Attributes$ : a list of other attributes that may be tested by the learned decision tree.
 - Output)
   - Returns a decision tree that correctly classifies the given Examples.